dsingleton/dsingleton.co.uk/_posts/2011-01-06-erlang-beginners-tutorial.md

 1 > c(hello).
 ```

-This will generate an Erlang bytcode file called `hello.beam` in your working directory.
+This will generate an Erlang byetcode file called `hello.beam` in your working directory.
 To run it, switch back to the Erlang shell and call the exported function on your module.

 ```
 2 > hello:hello_world().